-A wide portfolio of low-carbon vehicles

 Implementing an electric bus system

 Compared to a bus system using only conventional powertrains, a system with fully electric buses needs to be optimised in a wider sense.

 The choice of vehicles needs to be thoroughly considered with regard to battery configuration and service life, operating range, energy consumption and performance, as well as passenger capacity.
 Careful traffic planning and management is also required, based on operational demands and harmonising with the charging infrastructure.

+Opportunity charging

-Opportunity charging The bus is charged at the depot and heads out to the route, where it gets regular quick recharges at one or more strategic stops.
+The bus is charged at the depot and heads out to the route, where it gets regular quick recharges at one or more strategic stops.
 The bus can operate on the route for as long as needed.

+Depot charging

-Depot charging The bus is fully charged at the depot and drives to the route, where it operates until the battery runs low.
+The bus is fully charged at the depot and drives to the route, where it operates until the battery runs low.
 It then turns back to the depot for a longer charging session before going back into operation.

-Factors to consider for a bus system with fully electric buses

-Fully electric powertrains Scania's fully electric buses help achieve the sustainable mobility needed in modern cities today and in the future.
-Offering minimal noise and zero tailpipe emission, they have successfully operated in demanding climates since early 2018.
-The buses are optimised for fast in-route charging and therefore have a limited need for energy storage, with a battery weight distribution that results in a well-balanced vehicle.
-The fact that fewer batteries are required means environmental impact is kept to a minimum.
+Factors to consider for a bus system with fully electric buses a well-balanced vehicle.
+The fact that fewer batteries are required means environmental impact is kept to a minimum, both initially and if new batteries should be needed.
 It also allows for higher passenger capacity and uptime, making these buses ideal for high-intensity traffic.
 To meet different operational needs, the charging done in-route can of course be combined with depot charging.